 - Speaking of rock, the Cleveland Orchestra also does an annual summer series at one of the region’s most popular warm-weather rock venues — the amphitheater at Blossom Music Center in Cuyahoga Falls.
 You can expect a little lighter fare here, like the music of "Star Wars" and other popular music from stage and screen.

 - Don’t forget about the kids!
 Twenty percent of the orchestra's audience is under the age of 25.
-The Cleveland Youth Orchestra, comprised of nearly 100 of the best middle and high school students in Northeast Ohio, is headed by members of the Cleveland Orchestra’s conducting staff with concerts held at Severance Hall.
+The Cleveland Youth Orchestra, comprised of nearly 100 of the best middle and high school students in Northeast Ohio, is headed by members of the Cleveland Orchestra’s conducting staff with concerts held at Severance Music Center.

 Where to Stay?